teiniker/teiniker-lectures-securedesign/secure-design/web-services/api-security-basics/api-monitoring/SpringBoot-Actuator/README.md

 In the **application.properties** file, the following entries enable all /actuator endpoints:

 ```
 management.endpoints.web.exposure.include=*
 management.endpoint.env.enabled=true
 management.endpoint.env.show-values=ALWAYS
 ```

-We use Maven to compile and run the service.
+We use Maven to compile and run the service:

 ```Bash
 $ mvn spring-boot:run
 ```